large-scale-gxe-methods/GEM/README.md

         Default: None

 --cat-threshold
-     A cut-off to determine which exposure or interaction covariate is categorical based on the number of unique elements.
+     A cut-off to determine which exposure or interaction covariate not specified using --categorical-names should be automatically treated as categorical based on the number of levels (unique observations).
         Default: 20